Interim Peace: Cooperation with Germany

-A group of staff officers led by General Heinrichs left Finland on May 24 and participated in discussions with OKW in Salzburg on May 25 where the Germans informed them about the northern part of Operation Barbarossa.
+A group of staff officers led by General Heinrichs left Finland on 24 May and participated in discussions with OKW in Salzburg on 25 May, when the Germans informed them about the northern part of Operation Barbarossa.
 The Germans also presented their interest in using Finnish territory to attack from Petsamo to Murmansk and from Salla to Kandalaksha.
 Heinrichs presented Finnish interest in Eastern Karelia, but Germany recommended a passive stance.
 The negotiations continued the next day in Berlin with OKH, and contrary to the negotiations of the previous day, Germany wanted Finland to form a strong attack formation ready to strike on the eastern or western side of Lake Ladoga.
 The Finns promised to examine the proposal, but notified the Germans that they were only able to arrange supply to the Olonets-Petrozavodsk-line.
 The issue of mobilization was also discussed.
 It was decided that the Germans would send signal officers to enable confidential messaging to Mannerheim's headquarters in Mikkeli.
 Naval issues were discussed, mainly for securing sea lines over the Baltic Sea, but also possible usage of the Finnish navy in the upcoming war.
 During these negotiations the Finns presented a number of material requests ranging from grain and fuel to airplanes and radio equipment.

-Heinrichs' group returned on May 28 and reported their discussions to Mannerheim, Walden and Ryti.
-And on May 30 Ryti, Witting, Walden, Kivimäki, Mannerheim, Heinrichs, Talvela and Aaro Pakaslahti from Foreign Ministry had a meeting where they accepted the results of those negotiations with a list of some prerequisites: a guarantee of Finnish independence, the pre-Winter War borders (or better), continuing grain deliveries, and that Finnish troops would not cross the border before a Soviet incursion.
+Heinrichs' group returned on 28 May and reported their discussions to Mannerheim, Walden and Ryti.
+And on 30 May Ryti, Witting, Walden, Kivimäki, Mannerheim, Heinrichs, Talvela and Aaro Pakaslahti from Foreign Ministry had a meeting where they accepted the results of those negotiations with a list of some prerequisites: a guarantee of Finnish independence, the pre-Winter War borders (or better), continuing grain deliveries, and that Finnish troops would not cross the border before a Soviet incursion.

-The next round of negotiations occurred in Helsinki on June 3–6 regarding some practical details.
+The next round of negotiations occurred in Helsinki on 3–6 June regarding some practical details.
 During these negotiations it was decided that Germany would be responsible for the area north of Oulu.
 This area was easily given to them because it was sparsely inhabited and not critical to the defence of the more important southern provinces.
 The Finns also agreed to give two divisions to the Germans in northern Finland (30 000 men) and to the usage of airfields in Helsinki and Kemijärvi (Because of the number of German aircraft, airfields at Kemi and Rovaniemi were added later).
 Finland also warned Germany that an attempt to establish a Quisling government would end co-operation as they considered it very important that Finland not be the aggressor and that no invasion should be launched from Finnish soil.